Elshaarawy-1/Producer-Consumer/README.md

 ![vs.png](./markdown/vs.png)

-## 10**.
-Conclusion**
+## 10. **Conclusion**

 The Producer/Consumer Simulation Program offers a comprehensive simulation experience with a focus on visual representation, real-time updates, and dynamic user interaction.
 The integration of design patterns ensures a flexible and maintainable codebase, providing valuable insights into queuing systems in a manufacturing context.